Amin-MAG/My-Notes/Network.md

 Round-trip time (RTT) is the duration, measured in milliseconds, from when a browser sends a request to when it receives a response from a server.
 It’s a key performance metric for web applications and one of the main factors, along with Time to First Byte (TTFB).

+## Network Congestion

+The network can handle the transmission of a specific amount of data.
+If there is more data transmission, it leads to a decrease in performance and an increase in latency.
+Here are some reasons:

+- Heavy Network Traffic
+- Network Failure
+- Insufficient Bandwidth
+- Malware or Cyberattacks

 # VPN

 ## Setup OpenVPN